Beanies

 Gauge and stitch density deserve plain language.
 A tighter gauge usually gives the beanie a firmer structure and a cleaner appearance.
 A looser gauge can feel softer and more relaxed, but it may also change drape and logo behavior.
 Two samples can look similar in a photo and feel very different in hand because of finishing tension and knit density.
 That is one reason photos alone are poor substitutes for a physical approval sample.

 Label decisions change both cost and presentation.
 Woven brand tags, care labels, inside neck labels, and hangtags all add labor.
 Some buyers want only a small outside label and a simple care insert.
 Others need fully branded inside labeling because the hats are going into retail, gifting, or a corporate uniform program.
+Why leave that decision vague when the channel is already known?
 There is no universal right answer.
 There is only the right answer for the distribution channel.

 Packaging follows the same logic.
 Bulk packing is cheapest.
 Individual polybags, insert cards, barcode stickers, and carton labeling all add handling time, but they can reduce labor later in the warehouse or store.
 If a buyer is comparing quotes, packaging should always be checked line by line.
-Sometimes the least expensive-looking quote is cheap only because it excludes the handling that later becomes someone else’s problem.
+Sometimes the least expensive-looking quote is cheap only because it excludes the handling that later becomes expensive.

 Pricing, MOQ, and unit cost drivers